Office of Development at Tarleton State University

 Can I make a gift in installments?

 Yes, donors often pledge gifts to be paid over time.
 For example, a donor who makes a $1,000 pledge might choose to fulfill the commitment with two $500 payments over the course of a year, or a donor who pledges $25,000 might complete the commitment over five years.
-For more about pledging gifts, contact us.
+For more about pledging a gift, contact us.

 What kind of assets may I give?